Import and Export Procedures in Indonesia – Best Practices

 Businesses exporting out of Indonesia must provide the following documents:

-- Bill of Lading, Airway bill or other transport documents such as postal receipt, cargo receipt;
+- Bill of Lading, Airway bill or other transport documents such as a postal receipt, cargo receipt;

 - Commercial Invoice;